forbes3100/bfield/README.md

 Launch Blender, do File>Open and open bfield_test.blend.
 Drag up the bottom of the main viewport to reveal the Python console, and note the version of Python it's running.
 For Blender 3.4.1, it's Python 3.10.8.

-Installation is easier if this is also the current running version (or close to it).
-Quit Blender, right-click on Blender.app, and choose Show Package Contents.
-Delete the "python" folder there in "Contents/Resources/3.4".

-This appears to leave Blender in a state where it won't launch from Finder, but "bl" works. (?)

-See which python version is there.
-In this case python3.10.
-If that version isn't installed on your machine, you will need to download and install it so you can download the correct versions of modules.
+If that version of Python isn't installed on your machine, you will need to download and install it so you can download the correct versions of modules.
 A quick way to check is to type "python3", and then a TAB key for auto-completion to see what's available.

 The following python packages are required:

-- matplotlib
+- matplotlib and its dependencies
-- packaging
 - PIL
-- pyparsing
-- cycler
-- dateutil
-- kiwisolver
-- six
 - mpl_toolkits

 To insure that these are all installed, type:

 **Mac**:

+	brew install python@3.10
-	python3.10 -m pip install matplotlib packaging PIL pyparsing cycler dateutil kiwisolver six mpl_toolkits --user
+	python3.10 -m pip install matplotlib --user
+	(cd to your bfield directory)
+	mkdir scripts
+	ln -s /opt/homebrew/lib/python3.10/site-packages scripts/modules
+	cp siunits.py scripts/modules/

 **Linux**:

+	sudo apt-get install python3.10
-	apt-get install python3-pip
+	sudo apt-get install python3-pip
-	python3.10 -m pip install matplotlib packaging PIL pyparsing cycler dateutil kiwisolver six mpl_toolkits --user
+	python3.10 -m pip install matplotlib --user
+	(cd to your bfield directory)

-    mkdir pylinks
+	mkdir scripts
-    ln -s pylinks/modules ~/.local/lib/python3.10/site-packages
+	ln -s ~/.local/lib/python3.10/site-packages scripts/modules

-In Blender, set Preferences>File Paths>Data>Scripts to //pylinks
+	cp siunits.py scripts/modules/

+In Blender, set Edit>Preferences>File Paths>Data>Scripts to the path of this scripts directory.
+Then go up a level and into Add-ons, set the filter to "User", click Install, choose the bfield.py file in your bfield directory, and click Install Add-on.
+Close Preferences and quit and restart Blender.

+At this point you should be able to go to Edit>Preferences>Add-ons, set the filter to "User", and click the Enable button for this "Add Mesh: FDTD Field Sim" add-on.
+Check your terminal window for errors.
+If working, an "FDTD" panel should be appear in the Object Properties panel.

 You may also wish to disable the Ubuntu's use of Super-P. See https://askubuntu.com/questions/68463/how-to-disable-global-super-p-shortcut